Do Probiotics Really Help?

 In this study, they drew blood to test for allergy markers.
 The markers were the same in the placebo group and the group receiving probiotics, but the participants receiving probiotics stated improvement in allergy symptoms.
 The body still reacts to the allergins but the symptoms were less when taking probiotics.
 The study was only 6 weeks, so it is unsure if longer use would continue to improve allergy symptoms, or if symptoms returned after the probiotics were stopped.

-It is possible there are other probiotics that relieve allergy symptoms.
-These strains were ones that showed results in a well-done study and could be some of the best probiotics for allergies and worth a try.
+There may be other probiotics that relieve allergy symptoms.
+These strains showed results in a well-done study and could be some of the best probiotics for allergies and worth a try.

 When to Take Probiotics